hth313/boost41/doc/arithmetic.rst

 DEC _ _
 --------

-Decrement the specified register, that is, subtract 1 without affect the last X register.
+Decrement the specified register, that is, subtract 1 without affecting the last X register.

 .. index:: increment